anebz/cloud/Certifications/aws_machine_learning_specialty.md

     * Future filling: fills missing values between the global end date and the end of the forecast horizon
 * **PCA**
   * Dimensionality reduction, unsupervised
+  * regular: For datasets with sparse data and a moderate number of observations and features
+  * randomized: For datasets with both a large number of observations and features
   * Input: recordIO-protobuf or csv
 * **IP insights**
   * Unsupervised learning of IP address usage patterns, identify suspicious behavior